mlandis/phyddle/docs/source/updates.rst

   * New support for categorical labels (e.g. model testing).
   * New plots for categorical results.
+  * Add support for GPU + CUDA + PyTorch to accelerate Train and Estimate.
   * Improved printed feedback for all steps.
   * Better plots for PCA and scatter plot results.
   * Simpler default directory structure.
 Default phyddle configs, scripts, and outputs now share a proj directory in ./workspace.